aidando73/paxos/README.md

 Where:
-    timeToPropose    ->    Interval in which member proposers (ms) timeToFail       ->    Interval in which member proposers (ms) timeToRestart    ->    Interval in which member proposers (ms) responseTime     ->    responsiveness of member.
+    timeToPropose    ->    Interval in which member proposers (ms) timeToFail       ->    Interval in which member becomes unavailable (ms) timeToRestart    ->    Interval in which member becomes available after becoming unavailable (ms) responseTime     ->    responsiveness of member.
 Only accepts "IMMEDIATE", "MEDIUM", "LATE", "NEVER" ambition         ->    If true, will initially propose for themself.
 Otherwise will propose randomly.